WinEga/GitHubDemo/README.md

-# JavaConcepts
-This repo to learn JAVA concepts
+GitHub Demo to my team.